imilosk/nvchad-custom-conf/README.md

 # Readme

-Configs based on Dreams of Code's configs.
+Configs mostly based on Dreams of Code's configs.

 ## Additional steps
 - Install Rust using rustup